BrickMMO/logo-greeble/README.md

 ## BrickMMO

-The BrickMMO branding is still in development.
+The [BrickMMO Branding](https://github.com/BrickMMO/branding) is still in development.

 ***